AEILEXE/AissasKitchenette-Management-System/README.md

 Include asset directories manually via a spec file if distributing.

-## Credits & License

-(This section can be filled by project owner.)

 ---

 Enjoy using Aissa's Kitchenette Management System!
 Feel free to modify, extend, or package it for your own business needs.